wihl/Timberwolf/README.txt

 This is a README.txt file

-The style the project can be compared by running:
+The style of the project can be compared by running:

 $: mvn checkstyle:checkstyle